e3duardo/UnderstandingTypeScript/01 - Getting Started.md

   age: 29
 };

-// we don't need to do this because TypeScript infer the types
+// we don't need to do this because TypeScript infers the types
 // at compilation time, then the code below should be enough const person = {
   name: "Eduardo Santos",